 However, acetate also has its fair share of disadvantages—it’s not breathable at all (remember how sweaty your graduation gown made you feel?).
 It also wrinkles very easily, and it can melt when it gets too hot, which means you need to be careful when washing it.
 Speaking of washing, when we researched this article, many websites recommended acetate be dry cleaned.
 But dry cleaning is very chemically intensive, and it can harm the environment, animals, and the dry-cleaners.
 No, thank you.

-The verdict: is acetate eco-friendly?
+The verdict: is a lower-impact choice?

 As we saw earlier, numerous chemicals need to be added to wood pulp before it can become acetate.
-And some of these chemicals are plasticizers derived from petroleum, including the much-discussed and very toxic phthalates that cause many general and reproductive health issues.
-The chemicals can be dangerous to you, the workers that manufacture acetate, the environment where the acetate product eventually lands, and any animals who come across it!
+And some of these chemicals are plasticisers derived from petroleum, including the much-discussed and very toxic phthalates that cause many general and reproductive health issues.
+The chemicals can be dangerous to you, the workers that manufacture acetate, the environment where the acetate product eventually lands, and any animals who come across it.

 And if that wasn’t enough, acetate can contribute to microplastic pollution—cellulose acetate was found to be one of seven materials that accounted for over half of the microplastics found in the arctic.